Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 While the editing stage is part of the journal's process, we've noticed that the journal rarely gives edits, and students usually just sail right through to being accepted.

 Another thing to remember about JSR is that the whole review and publication process can be quite a marathon.
-Even if students make the required edits, the journal might take a long while to publish (we're talking around 7-9 months).
+Even if students make the required edits, they might take a long while to publish (we're talking around 7-9 months).

 But if you make it through all these stages with flying colors, you'll see your work published in the journal.